Have you been on the recieving end of a brilliant presentation recently?

-If you are given 30 minutes to speak try to finish in 20; your listeners will love you.
+If you are given 30 minutes to speak, try to finish in no more than 25; your listeners will love you.

 Brevity and focus is paramount when it comes to presenting.
-Once you’ve prepared your message be mercenary with it and cut it down to only what needs to be said.
-You will have experienced for yourself that most presentations can actually be given in half the time allocated if prepared mindfully, especially when it comes to using slides.
+Once you’ve prepared your message be mercenary with it.
+Cut it down to only what needs to be said.
+Many presentations could actually be given in half the time allocated if prepared mindfully.

 The key to success is to make your presentation short, relevant, compelling and memorable.

 In a previous article ,I wrote: ‘Over the last decade or so the ubiquitous misuse of visual aids has created a great deal of unrest.
 If you’ve ever come across the terms, ‘Death by PowerPoint’ or ‘Death by Bullet Point’, you’ll know exactly what I mean.

 The effective use of visuals can have an extremely positive impact on business presentations.
 Mindfully crafted, compelling visuals can help presenters to:

 – Give greater clarity and meaning to content

 – Enhance the emotive side of their presentation